Mohsem35/AWS-CCP-Certification-Study/README.md

 License Manager: Remember that License Manager helps you manage on-premises or AWS-based Oracle licenses.

 Certificate Manager: Remember that Certificate Manager provides free public certificates.

+### Utilizing Management Services

+There are expert teams available that help you _manage_ and _operate_ your cloud environment.

+#### Managed Services

+Managed Services helps you efficiently **operate your AWS infrastructure**

+- **Augments** your internal staff
+- Provides **ongoing management** of your infrastructure
+- Reduces **operational risks** and overhead

+##### Managed Services in the Real World

+_Develop application-specific health monitoring using CloudWatch_: Managed services can increase your operational efficiency by helping you develop application-specific health monitoring using CloudWatch.

+#### Professional Services

+Professional Services helps enterprise customers **move to a cloud-based operating model**

+- **Implements** solutions

+##### Professional Services in the Real World

+_Get help with evaluating an application for migration to the cloud_: You can quickly move on-premises applications to the cloud using AWS Professional Services.

+#### AWS Partner Network (APN)

+APN is a **global community** of approved partners that offer software solutions and consulting services for AWS

+- Offers **technology** partners that provide **software solutions**
+- Provides **consulting** partners that offer **professional services**
+- Find **approved vendors** with deep AWS expertise

+##### APN in the Real World

+_You need help designing and building a new application_: If your team lacks the technical expertise to build and deploy cloud applications, the APN could help you get up and running quickly.

+#### Marketplace

+Marketplace is a digital catalog of prebuilt solutions you **can purchase or license**.
+You may also **sell your own solutions** to others via Marketplace

+- **Buy** third-party software
+- **Sell** solutions to AWS customers
+- **Search** the catalog of software listings and install with the click of a button

+##### Marketplace in the Real World

+_Try out an application before making a long-term commitment_: Some products listed on Marketplace offer free trials.
+The free trial allows you to try the software before you buy it

+#### Personal Health Dashboard

+Personal Health Dashboard **alerts you to events** that might impact your AWS environment

+- Provides **troubleshooting** guidance
+- Feedback tailored to your **specific** environment

+> _Note:_ Things to Remember

+Managed Services: Don't forget Managed Services augments your staff and helps improve your overall operational efficiency

+Marketplace and APN: Remember that AWS recognizes partners and providers from these networks

+Professional Services: Don't forget Professional Services can help you migrate from on-premises to the cloud.

+Personal Health Dashboard: Don't forget Personal Health Dashboard provides tailored advice.

+### Exploring Support Plans

+#### Support Plans

+There are 4 support plans.

+1. **`Basic`**: Basic Support is included for **free** for all AWS accounts.

+- Account and billing,
+- Service limit increases

+Customer Service: 24/7 access via email only

+2. **`Developer`**: Developer Support starts at **$29** a month and is recommended for **testing and development**.

+- Account and billing,
+- Service limit increases
+- Technical support

+1 primary contact, unlimited cases

+Customer Service: Business-hours access via email only

+3. **`Business`**: Business Support starts at **$100** a month and is recommended for **production workloads**.

+- Account and billing,
+- Service limit increases
+- Technical support

+Unlimited Contacts, Unlimited Cases, **Full Set** of Trusted Advisor Checks

+Customer Service: 24/7 access via email, phone, or chat

+4. **`Enterprise`**: Enterprise Support starts at **$15,000** a month and is recommended for **business or mission-critical** production workloads.

+- Account and billing,
+- Service limit increases
+- Technical support

+Unlimited Contacts, Unlimited Cases, **Technical Account Manager (TAM)**, **Concierge** Support Team, **Infrastructure Event** Management, Full Set of Trusted Advisor Checks

+Customer Service: Business-hours access via email only

+#### Support Case Types

+There are 3 types of support cases you can open with AWS Support.

+1. **Account and billing**: Account-related and billing cases can be opened by all customers
+2. **Service limit increases**: Default service quota (or limit) increases can be opened by all customers.
+3. **Technical support**: Technical support cases can only be opened by customers on the Developer, Business, or Enterprise plans.

+> _Note_: AWS Support does **not** allow cases for _code development_, _debugging custom software_, or _performing system administration tasks_.

+> _Note:_ Things to Remember

+_Basic Support_: Don't forget how to open tickets and the types of tickets you're allowed to open

+_Developer Support_: Don't forget how to open tickets and the types of tickets you're allowed to open

+_Business Support_: Don't forget how to open tickets and the types of tickets you're allowed to open.
+Remember this support plan includes the full set of Trusted Advisor checks.

+_Enterprise Support_: Don't forget how to open tickets and the types of tickets you're allowed to open.Remember this support plan includes the full set of Trusted Advisor checks.

+Don't forget this support plan provides access to a **Technical Account Manager (TAM)** and the Concierge **Support Team**.